DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 Our proof rail is equally useful to the TEE tier, which we treat as complementary infrastructure, not competition.

-### What exists, what the hackathon proves, what remains
+### What exists, and what the hackathon builds

-- Deterministic inference: Measured (mid-size open-weight model); hackathon: Subnet integration.
-- Proof generation: Measured (mid-size open-weight model); hackathon: Miner production path.
-- Proof verification: Measured, tens of ms; hackathon: Validator + client integration.
-- Masked computation: Piece-scale, demonstrated; hackathon: Integrated private pieces, grade-tagged.
-- Two-input masking: Piece-scale, demonstrated; hackathon: Blind threshold check on testnet.
-- Gateway mode (interactive): Architecture complete; hackathon: Proven end to end on testnet.
-- Capsule mode (non-interactive): Piece-scale, demonstrated; hackathon: Elements demonstrated, grade-tagged.
-- Full private LLM: Not claimed; hackathon: Phase-two convergence.
-- zkTLS attestation (web proofs binding an input to its HTTPS source): Interface specified; hackathon: Future integration.
-- TEE tier: Optional by design; hackathon: Future tier.
+Measured today: bit-exact execution across GPU generations, and per-piece proving with verification in tens of milliseconds, on a mid-size open-weight model.
+Demonstrated at piece scale: masked computation, including inputs masked by two independent parties.

+Built during the hackathon: the subnet itself — the miner/validator loop, the settlement mechanism, and the blind threshold check, live on testnet.
+Full private frontier inference is not claimed; it is the roadmap, and section 8 grades every claim to its evidence.
-Trust removed: miner honesty; validator honesty for deterministic verification; the execution operator seeing plaintext; any hardware vendor.

-Assumptions remaining: standard cryptographic hardness per each piece's grade tag; secure client-side masking; blinded material manufacture with manufacturer non-collusion; availability-quorum honesty; Bittensor's validator-stake consensus; implementation correctness.
-The system does not eliminate trust; it relocates residual trust into explicitly identified, cheaper assumptions.
+Trust removed: the miner's honesty, the validator's honesty for verification, the operator's ability to read the data, and any hardware vendor.
+Trust remaining: standard cryptographic assumptions per piece, secure masking on the client's own machine, and Bittensor's validator-stake consensus.
+The system does not eliminate trust; it relocates it into fewer, cheaper, explicitly named assumptions.

-The hackathon does not ask the judge to take full private frontier inference on faith.
-It demonstrates the proof substrate, the private pieces, and the economic loop that joins them.

 ---